noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

   - CSS grid systems: predefined style rules are tried to grid/column-specific class names
     - e.g. col-1 === 1/12 width, col-4 === 4/12 width, col8 === 8/12 width, etc
   - justify-content
-    - space-around: place half of hte vaiable psace on each side of the box
+    - space-around: place half of the vaiable psace on each side of the box
       - e.g. 4 boxes with flexbasis @ 24%, that means a 0.5% is placed on each side of each box
-- Versus rap battle
-  - both
+- flex vs grid
-    - can use any css length unit, e.g. %, vh, px, rem, etc
-      - but both works best with `fr`
-      - ^ fractional unit: you dont specify the `fr` in flex, but you do in grid
-        - 1 === distribute evently
-        - 2 = give this one 2/totalColsOrRows etc
   - GRID:
     - layout-in layout: the specified layout truly controls the layout, child element content are forced to fit within the specifications
     - 2 dimensions at the same time
     - additional groups of items have the same dimensions as previous group by defualt
     - declare dimensions for grid-items in the parent, via a single property
+    - fractional unit: you dont specify the `fr` in flex, but you do in grid
+      - 1 === distribute evently
+      - 2 = give this one 2/totalColsOrRows etc
   - FLEXBOX
     - content-out layout: the child elements content truly controls the layout of the box model
     - 1 dimension